 Safe Exchange Zone

-The Cullman Police Department has instituted a safe exchange zone in the parking lot of the police department facility, located at 601 2nd Ave.
+The Cullman Police Department has a safe exchange zone in the parking lot of the police department facility, located at 601 2nd Ave.
 NE.

 The zone provides a well-lit, public location for people to meet to finalize online sales transactions, exchange child custody, and so forth.
-The idea behind the new safe exchange zone is to lessen the risk of robberies, fraud, or other incidents that can sometimes be associated with these types of transactions.
+The idea behind the safe exchange zone is to lessen the risk of robberies, fraud, or other incidents that can sometimes be associated with these types of transactions.

 The Cullman Police Department advises our citizens to still follow the following safety guidelines when buying and selling items online: